SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 ## In the next lesson you will learn:

-- What is a String
+- What a String is

 - Manipulating Strings

 - Building and Modifying Strings
-    - using StringBuilder Class
+    - using the `StringBuilder` Class
-    - why Concatenation is a slow operation
+    - why concatenation is a slow operation

 [/slide]